MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/cannot-access-archive-mailbox-with-full-access.md

 - User A has delegated, Full Access permission to User B's mailboxes.
 - User A adds User B as an additional account in the Microsoft Outlook client.

-In this scenario, User A can access User B's primary mailbox in Outlook, but User A cannot see or access User B's archive mailbox.
+In this scenario, User A can access User B's primary mailbox in Outlook, but User A can't see or access User B's archive mailbox.

 ## Cause

-The issue occurs because the automapping feature doesn't work correctly in the scenario that is described in the Symptoms section.
-This is a limitation of the feature.
+The issue occurs because the automapping feature doesn't work correctly in the scenario that's described in the Symptoms section.
+It's a limitation of the feature.

 ## Workarounds - Method 1